filipifirmino/trybe-exercises/readme.md

 # Day studing git and github
-My firt commit in use git on SSH
+My first commit in use git on SSH